The Windward School's academic program focuses on three basic challenges faced by all students who learn differently:

 There are three periods of language arts each day, including reading, writing, language skills, and study skills.
 Our language arts curriculum is highly structured, using a sequential, multisensory, language-based approach.
 Listening, speaking, reading, and writing are all emphasized.

-For beginning readers of any age, reading instruction includes an Orton-Gillingham-based program, Preventing Academic Failure (PAF), created by Phyllis Bertin and Eileen Perlman.
+For beginning readers of any age, reading instruction includes an Orton-Gillingham-based program, PAF, created by Phyllis Bertin and Eileen Perlman.
 This program integrates reading, spelling, and handwriting into cohesive and carefully sequenced lessons.
 Students first master the foundational skills of decoding and spelling and then continue to develop skills and strategies in the carefully designed Windward Reading Program that improves word knowledge, expands background knowledge, and develops comprehension strategies necessary to succeed in mainstream schools.
 The entire Windward Reading curriculum is based on the latest research as validated by the National Reading Panel, the largest and most comprehensive research study to date on reading.

 Windward’s writing program enables students to express themselves accurately in written form.
-Using strategies from the Teaching Basic Writing Skills program (TBWS) students develop the skills needed to write clear, linguistically-complex sentences, and well-organized paragraphs and compositions.
+Using strategies from The Windward Expository Writing Program, students develop the skills needed to write clear, linguistically-complex sentences, and well-organized paragraphs and compositions.
 The writing strategies and activities for writing sentences, paragraphs, and compositions are applied systematically during structured writing time and integrated into the instruction of all content areas.
-Skills taught through the strategies from TBWS are supported by Teaching Elementary Students to be Effective Writers, Writing Next, and Writing to Read, three studies that summarized the results of large-scale statistical reviews of writing research.
+Skills taught through the strategies from The Windward Expository Writing Program are supported by Teaching Elementary Students to be Effective Writers, Writing Next, and Writing to Read, three studies that summarized the results of large-scale statistical reviews of writing research.

 The math program is taught in small groups at various instructional levels to ensure individualized attention.
 Students develop their ability to solve problems, reason logically, and communicate using the language of mathematics.
 Classes focus on concept acquisition and the problem solving process, meeting NY State guidelines.